Hans Faber

 Negotiator ex supradicta Fresonum gente nauem per Rhenum flumen agebat et, ut moris est, quia aduerso flumine nauigabat, fune a suis nauem circa litus trahendam curauerat.

-A merchant from the above-mentioned Frisian tribe led his ship up the river Rhine and, as is customary when navigating upstream, he had taken care to pull his ship by rope from the shore.
+A merchant from the above-mentioned Frisian tribe led his ship up the River Rhine and, as is customary when navigating upstream, he had taken care to pull his ship by rope from the shore.

-Note 3 - Saint Goar, or Sint Gewier, is worshiped at one place in the Netherlands too, namely near the village of Meerlo in province Limburg.
-Here in the woods stands a chapel built in 1662.
-Saint Goar can help against cold fevers.
-An interesting anecdote of the life of Saint Goar is that rumours were going around he lived an indecent life.
-The bishop Rusticus of Trier accused Goar and only wanted to believe Goar's innocence if he could name the parents of three years-old foundling.
-Goar prayed to God, after which the baby miraculously spoke and said that the name of its mother was Flaris and the name of its father Rusticus (De Jong website).
-In the local legends concerning the Lorelei rock, it is often Lorelei who is being accused of living an indecent life.
-The bishop assumes the role of protector.
-Maybe it felt better that women were weak and dishonourable instead of men.
+An interesting anecdote comes from the life of Saint Goar.
+According to this vita, rumours were spreadin' around that Saint Goar lived an indecent life.
+Bishop Rusticus of Trier accused Goar and only wanted to believe Goar's innocence if he could name the parents of a three-year-old foundling.
+Goar prayed to God, and the baby miraculously started to speak.
+The infant said that the name of its mother was Flaris and the name of its father was Rusticus (De Jong website).
+In local legends concerning the Lorelei Rock, it is often Lorelei who is being accused of living an indecent life.
+The bishop assumed the role of protector.
+Maybe it felt better that women were weak and dishonourable, instead of men being so.

 Suggested music